Christmas traditions across Europe are different: from wise men bringing gifts to the observation of religious traditions.

 We are curious to learn about some of these celebrations and are taking a look at some of Europe’s more exciting holiday traditions.
 Let’s dive in.

 1) Italy – La Befana

-In Italy, instead of having Santa visit, children wait for a kind old witch to fill their socks with candy and presents.
+In Italy, instead of having Santa visit, children wait for La Befana, a kind old witch to fill their socks with candy and presents.
 Sometimes, in parts of Italy, parents will leave out broccoli with sausage to entice the witch to leave nice gifts.

-First, the processions of the three kings, or the reyes magos that go through every town, throwing candy out to children.
+First, the processions of the three kings or the Reyes Magos that go through every town, giving candy and gifts to children.
 There is something special about this unique tradition.
-The kings arrive on January 6, with the day of the epiphany, and bring gifts and presents to the children who come out to celebrate their arrival.
+The kings arrive on January 6, the day of the Epiphany, and bring gifts to the children who come out to celebrate their arrival.
 Then, later in the afternoon, Spanish children leave out a shoe in case the kings leave anything behind overnight.